trskop/tldr-client/README.md

 ## Features and Limitations

-[] Dhall configuration file.
+- [x] Dhall configuration file.

-[] Support for multiple sources of pages including custom sources and local
+- [x] Support for multiple sources of pages including custom sources and local pages.
-    pages.

-[] Use index file/DB instead of guessing paths.
-This should allow us to do
-    more advanced search in the future.
+- [x] Use index file/DB instead of guessing paths.
+This should allow us to do more advanced search in the future.

-[ ] Support tarballs (`.tar`, `.tar.gz`, `.tar.bz2`, `.tar.xz`, etc.).
+- [ ] Support tarballs (`.tar`, `.tar.gz`, `.tar.bz2`, `.tar.xz`, etc.).

-[ ] Support removing subdirectories from a source.
-For example if the archive
-    has a root directory where `pages${locale}` directories are stored.
+- [ ] Support removing subdirectories from a source.
+For example if the archive has a root directory where `pages${locale}` directories are stored.

+- [ ] Command line completion.